 8. Page charges or article processing charges

 There is also no submission fee.
 Publication Charges Instruction for payment will be sent during the publication process and invoice will be available in the manuscript login page after a manuscript is accepted.
-The charge is USD 250 (250,000 Korean won) per article.
+The charge is 400,000 Korean won per article (8 pages) and 50,000 Korean won per added page.
 Payment can be made by credit card or bank transfer.
 Publication fee is required to cover the cost of publication, and should be paid before copyediting and publication.

 Department of Physical Education, Dongduk Women's University, 60, Hwarang-ro 13-gil, Seongbuk-gu, Seoul, Republic of Korea (Zip code: 02748)

 Editorial Office: Taewan Kim